Multidimensional Lens - Press Kit

 Conversation Angles

-Multidimensional pressure: The phenomenon of difficulty intensifying right before meaningful change or gathering, and how to read it without spiritualizing it into a story.
+• Multidimensional pressure: The phenomenon of difficulty intensifying right before meaningful change or gathering, how to read it as signal rather than stop sign, and why sometimes the pressure has a source that needs to be addressed directly.

 Sample Interview Questions

-You taught for over fifteen years before agreeing to write a book.
+1. You taught for over fifteen years before setting out to write a book.
 What were you waiting for, and what changed?

-You write about evolutionary guides without it ever feeling magical-thinking.
+11. You write about evolutionary guides without it ever feeling like magical thinking.
 How do you keep that practice grounded?